MurhafSousli/ngx-sharebuttons/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Bug report
+name: Question
-about: Create a report to help us improve
+about: Describe this issue template's purpose here.

 ---